codyde/kubecon-minilab-contour/README.md

 kubectl apply -f https://gist.githubusercontent.com/codyde/5cc4eea515dba6970ef7e39848b73042/raw/7b203ae926e50d68ff75116212bba4aef327691a/envoy-update.yaml --force
 ```

-Once this is applied, we will need to patch in our externalIP configuration. **Replace the REPLACEME phrase below with the External IP you wrote down earlier
+Once this is applied, we will need to patch in our externalIP configuration. **Replace the REPLACEME phrase below with the External IP you wrote down earlier**

 ```bash
 kubectl patch svc envoy -p '{"spec": {"externalIPs": ["REPLACEME"]}}'
 ```

-Finally, we can confirm our service is configured by running
+Finally, we can confirm our service is configured by running...

 ```bash
 kubectl get svc -n projectcontour
 ```

-You should see the envoy service listed running on ports 80 and 443, example output is below!
+You should see the envoy service listed running on ports 80 and 443, example output is below.

 ```bash
 NAME      TYPE        CLUSTER-IP       EXTERNAL-IP    PORT(S)          AGE contour   ClusterIP   10.96.102.194    <none>         8001/TCP         11m
 envoy     ClusterIP   10.106.231.185   13.57.49.145   443/TCP,80/TCP   2m41s
 ```

+If all was configured correct, you'll see the nodes External IP listed for connectivity.

+### Step 4: Deploying our Demo Application

+### Step 5: Creating Our First HTTPProxy Route

+### Step 6: Adding an Additional HTTPProxy Route